zhouzh1/pencil/README.md

 }
 ```

-## - Plugin
+# Create plugins

-In fact, every plugin should be a function, once you place a plugin in `/plugins` directory, plugin function will be called with seven arguments automatically, the seven arguments are `config`, `articles`,  `pages`, `tags`, `categories`, `archives`, `pageLinks`.
-Return value of plugin function will be inserted to `locals.plugins`.
+Every plugin module should export a function, once you place a plugin in `/plugins` directory, plugin module will be required and function exported will be called with seven arguments automatically, the seven arguments are `config`, `articles`,  `pages`, `tags`, `categories`, `archives`, `pageLinks`, return value of plugin function will be inserted to `locals.plugins`.

 # License